AlanPeng0897/Defend_MI/README.md

 # Defending against MI attacks
-Here we only provide the weights file of the well-trained defense models that achieve the best trade-off between model robustness and utility, which are highlighted in the experimental results.
+Here, we only provide the weights file of the well-trained defense models that achieve the best trade-off between model robustness and utility, which are highlighted in the experimental results.
 - GMI
     - Weights file (defense model / eval model / GAN) :
         - Place [pretrained VGG16](https://1drv.ms/u/s!An_XOOYcXU0GggMxd_xImjJ1m1fk?e=VD8Dsp) in `BiDO/target_model/`